HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_3p_install_ap_services.md

 Prerequisites for installing Activities Plus are:

 -   Download the [kudosboard.yml file](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/templates/helmvars/kudosboards.yml.j2) and modify it according to your environment.
-The OAuth secret and license key can be copied from your previous YAML file.
+The OAuth secret and license key can be copied from your previous YAML file in [Set up Helm charts](cp_install_services_tasks.md#setup_helm).

 -   Get a free license key from the ISW site.

--   Register it with Connections as described in [Registering an OAuth application with a provider](cp_3p_config_ap_oauth.dita) in the Integrating Activities Plus section.
+-   Register it with Connections as described in [Registering an OAuth application with a provider](cp_3p_config_ap_oauth.md) in the Integrating Activities Plus section.
 Follow the Huddo documentation to generate the OAuth secret.

+## Procedure

 1. Delete existing kudos-boards-cp chart: